Bristol Manor Farm F.C.: History

 Bristol Manor Farm Football Club was formed for the 1960–61 season.
 After just one season, the club was disbanded but was reformed and began playing again in the 1962–63 season.
-Their current home The NL Services Stadium used to be the site of the Port of Bristol Authority Sports & Social Club but when they moved to new premises 1965, Manor Farm took it over.
+Their current home, The NL Services Stadium, used to be the site of the Port of Bristol Authority Sports & Social Club but when they moved to new premises 1965, Manor Farm took it over.
 The pitch at The NL Services Stadium was once notorious for its sloping surface but work has been undertaken in recent years to eliminate the slope.
-With seating and floodlights added since 1980, the club now boasts excellent facilities alongside a spacious clubhouse.
+With seating and floodlights added in 1980, the club now boasts excellent facilities alongside a spacious clubhouse.

-Having a permanent base enabled the club to apply successfully to join the Somerset Senior League where they were to progress rapidly through the divisions before deciding to advance further to the Western League in 1977.
+Having a permanent base enabled the club to apply successfully to join the Somerset Senior League, where they were to progress rapidly through the divisions before deciding to advance further to the Western League in 1977.

 The club joined the First Division for the 1977–78 season and remained there until the 1982–83 season when they won the First Division championship and gained promotion to the Premier Division.
-They remained there until relegation under Pete McCall's management team in 2001–02 but regained their Premier status just two seasons later in 2003/04 under Shaun Bond and Nicky Johns.
-In 1983–84 they reached the final of the G.F.A.
+They remained there until relegation under Pete McCall's management team in 2001–02, but regained their Premier status just two seasons later in 2003/04 under Shaun Bond and Nicky Johns.
+In 1983–84, they reached the final of the G.F.A.
 Challenge Trophy where they lost to then Hellenic League side Shortwood United.
 The trophy did make its way to the Creek in 1987–88 and has been won on a further three occasions by the club.